-5. A deliberate effort to make governance transparent and accountable
+5. A deliberate effort to make governance transparent and accountable to destination and to ensure financial integrity.

-In the interest of transparency and good governance, the payments made through the NOVISSI platform and mobile money operators are reconciled on a daily basis to ensure that they can be traced from source to destination and to ensure financial integrity.
 MENTD outsourced this reconciliation process to Ernst & Young, an independent auditing firm.
 This mechanism was deliberately designed to instill public trust in the NOVISSI program.
 It was also critical to prove that all the funds set aside for use within the program were used for the intended purposes.
 This allowed donors and partners to feel confidence in NOVISSI based on clear proof of financial probity determined through a process devoid of political influence.